 Garmin Vivofit 4 release date and price

-As for the price, you'll be spending $79.99 / £69.99 / AU$159 and it’s same price no matter if you buy the small or large version of the fitness tracker.
+The launch price was $79.99 / £69.99 / AU$159 and it’s same price no matter if you buy the small or large version of the fitness tracker.
+The price has dropped a little with us seeing it hit £59.99 in the UK and a little bit below $80 in the US.

 That price is around what we’d expect for a fitness tracker of this type, considering similar products such as the Fitbit Charge 2 currently cost around £90 / $130 and the Moov Now (which doesn’t come with a screen) has an RRP of around £50 / $60 / AU$79.